FelipeZerokun/100-days-python/Day_11_Capstone_BlackJack/Readme.md

 Another really popular game, the Blackjack Game!

 This project uses all the knowledge from the projects before.
-* import data from other files
+* import data and functions from other files
 * User inputs
 * Type conversion
 * Function creation and calling